 Tendons connect muscle to bone and help move joints.
 Tendinopathy is an injury to the tendon.
-These injuries tend to occur in tendons near joints such as the knee, shoulder, and ankle.
 The injuries can include:

-- Tendinosis—Micro tears in the tendon tissue with no significant inflammation
+- Tendinosis—Microtears in the tendon tissue with no significant inflammation

 |Copyright © Nucleus Medical Media, Inc.|

-Tendinopathy is more common in women than in men.
+This problem is more common in women than in men.
 It is also more common in older adults.
-Factors that may increase your chance of getting tendinopathy include:
+Other things that may raise the risk are: